 The two main types of Jet Fuel.
 Jet A and Jet A-1.
 Both types are produced to a standardized international specification.

 Within the United States, Jet A is the standard fuel type available.
 For the rest of the world, however, Jet A-1 is the standard fuel type available.

 Thankfully, as one might suspect from the names, these fuel types are very similar.
 Aircraft are not restricted to either Jet A or Jet A-1.
 The primary difference between the Jet A and Jet A-1 is the freezing point.

 Jet A-1 fuel has a lower freezing point, coming in at -47°C / −53 °F. Whereas Jet A fuel has a freezing point of −40 °C (−40 °F).

-GlobeAir provide a convenient map that details the price of Jet Fuel per region.
+GlobeAir provide a convenient map that details the price of jet fuel prices per region, allowing you to compare the fuel costs.
 The fuel that we are interested in for Private Jets is the Jet A fuel.
 100LL is the fuel that you would use for a piston aircraft, such as a Cessna 172.